WHO WE ARE

 We provide FREE legal representation in the following areas:

-COMMUNITY SUPPORT SERVICES: We assist adults in Westchester County who suffer from mental illness with a broad array of legal services in areas such as housing, disability, and other general legal matters.
+COMMUNITY SUPPORT SERVICES: assistance to adults in Westchester County who suffer from mental illness with a broad array of legal services in areas such as housing, disability, and other general legal matters.

 DISABILITY ADVOCACY: legal assistance to individuals with disabilities including discrimination under the Americans with Disabilities Act; representation to children and adults with developmental disabilities in areas such as Social Security/SSI, housing, rehabilitation, transportation, and employment.
 100% of any award goes to the client.
 View our Disability Advocacy brochure here.